pykeen/pykeen/docs/source/tutorial/node_piece.rst

 you can use literally any interaction function available in PyKEEN as a scoring function!
-By default, NodePiece uses DistMult, but it's easy to change as in any `ERModel`, let's use the RotatE interaction:
+By default, NodePiece uses DistMult, but it's easy to change as in any :class:`pykeen.models.ERModel`, let's use the RotatE interaction:

 .. code:: python